KittyGiraudel/site/_posts/2012-01-01-git-tips-and-tricks-part-1.md

 This is the very basic when working with Git.

-<blockquote class="quote">How am I supposed to find a specific commit relative to a specific part of code ?</blockquote>
+<blockquote class="quote">How am I supposed to find a specific commit relative to a specific part of code?</blockquote>

 There are many ways to do this.